Network-Aware Flexibility Requests for Distribution-Level Flexibility Markets: Introduction

-From a modelling perspective, the approach for the creation of flexibility requests is similar to the dispatch of controllable generators when considering uncertainty.
-In \cite{Mieth2018}, a distributionally robust chance-constrained OPF for distribution systems is presented in.
-The \emph{LinDistFlow} approximation is used to model the network \cite{baran1989}.
-It allows to include voltage limits but line congestion are disregarded.
-Similarly, only voltage limits with another linearization of the power flow equations is considered in \cite{Dall'Anese2017}.
-To resolve voltage issues, the DSO can control the inverters of renewable sources and battery systems.
-Providing reserves by loads in addition to generators is considered in \cite{Zhang2017}.
-However, since the application is for the transmission system, a DC linearized power flow approximation is used.
-Determining the flexibility required from a market setting to solve both line congestion and voltage problems in the distribution network has not been studied in the existing literature. \looseness=-1
+In the studies on energy flexibility markets, deterministic formulations are implemented.
+Mechanism design is used to design a fair market for energy flexibility at the distribution level in \cite{tsaousoglou2021}.
+A deterministic convex Second Order Conic Program (SOCP) is used to model the AC power flow and determine the required flexibility.
+The coordination of energy flexibility markets in the distribution and transmission system is studied in \cite{marques2023}, where the linearized \emph{LinDistFlow} model is used for modeling the distribution network.
+The uncertainty of flexibility a DSO provides to the point of common coupling stemming from PV and battery systems is modeled in \cite{rayati2022}.
+However, the flexibility request is considered as an external input.
+A model for coordination of a flexibility market for energy and flexibility products with a single FMO and several DSOs is modeled in \cite{paredes2023}.
+Uncertainty is incorporated in the modeling of the flexibility offers to the market, not the request for flexibility.

-To the best of our knowledge, this is the first paper that proposes a framework to design a network-aware \emph{FlexRequest} considering uncertainty.
-The contributions of this paper are: \begin{itemize} \item We introduce a method to determine a network-aware \emph{FlexRequest} in a local distribution level flexibility market. \item We benchmark our method against a stochastic flexibility market clearing and evaluate the impact of the market liquidity. \item We show the effect of the definition of zones when clearing a deterministic flexibility market. \item We demonstrate our method on a real-world German distribution network. \item We derive analytical conditions under which our proposed method, which is applicable in the real world, will achieve a matching performance with an ideal flexibility procurement, as represented by a stochastic market clearing. \end{itemize}
+To the best of our knowledge, this is the first paper that proposes a framework to design network-aware \emph{FlexRequests} at the distribution level.
+The contributions of this paper are: \begin{itemize} \item We propose a tool for the DSO to determine network-aware \emph{FlexRequests} that will be submitted in a distribution-level capacity flexibility market, run by an independent FMO.
+This tool also considers uncertainty and preserves the privacy of both the DSO and flexibility providers. \item We study the trade-off between the privacy-preserving property ensured by our method and ideal flexibility procurement obtained through stochastic market clearing, by deriving the analytical conditions under which our proposed method matches the performance of stochastic market clearing. \item We demonstrate the use of this new tool coupled with a deterministic market clearing and we examine the influence of market liquidity and the definition of bidding zones by the DSO.
+We compare this setup to the stochastic market-clearing benchmark.
+We show how our approach outperforms the stochastic market clearing in terms of computation time while achieving similar social welfare and costs for the DSO.
+Using a real-world German distribution network, we show that our method scales better than the benchmark. \end{itemize}